 We operate in a highly competitive environment.
 Our products compete with other products or treatments for diseases for which our products may be indicated.
 For example, ENBREL® competes in certain circumstances with rheumatoid arthritis products marketed by Abbott Laboratories/ Knoll, Centocor Inc./ Johnson & Johnson, Aventis, Pfizer, and Merck as well as the generic drug methotrexate, and may face competition from other potential therapies being developed.
 Further, if our currently marketed products are approved for new uses, or if we sell new products, we may face new, additional competition that we do not face today.
 For example, in the United States, Aranesp® competes with an Epoetin alfa product marketed by Johnson & Johnson in certain anemia markets and ENBREL®, if approved, may compete in certain circumstances with psoriasis products marketed by Biogen and Genentech, among others.
-Additionally, some of our competitors, including biotechnology and pharmaceutical companies, market products or are actively engaged in research and development in areas where we have products or where we are developing product candidates or new indications for existing products.
-In the future, we expect that our products, and off-label use of drugs approved for other indications.
+Additionally, some of our competitors, including biotechnology and pharmaceutical companies, market products.
+In the future, we expect that our products will compete with new drugs currently in development, drugs approved for other indications.
 Our European patents relating to erythropoietin and G-CSF expire on December 12, 2004 and August 22, 2006, respectively, and we believe that after the expiration of these patents, other companies could develop and market new competitive products to our products in Europe; presenting additional competition to our products.
-While we do not market erythropoietin in Europe as this right belongs to Johnson & Johnson (through KA), we do market Aranesp® in the EU which competes with Johnson & Johnson's and others'
+While we do not market erythropoietin in Europe as this right belongs to Johnson (through KA), we do market Aranesp® in the EU which competes with Johnson & Johnson's and others'